 We address this limitation by presenting a simple yet novel Implicit Composite Kernel (ICK) framework, which processes high-dimensional information using a kernel implicitly defined by a neural network and low-dimensional information using a chosen kernel function.
 The low-dimensional kernels are mapped into the neural network framework to create a straightforward and simple-to-learn implementation.
-Our key results and contributions are: \begin{itemize}[noitemsep,topsep=0pt] \item We analytically show our ICK framework, under reasonable assumptions, is approximately equivalent to sampling from a Gaussian process regression (GPR) model with a composite kernel \emph{a priori}. \item We adopt a sample-then-optimize procedure to ICK to approximate the full posterior distribution of a GP with a composite kernel. \item We show that ICK yields better performance on prediction and forecasting tasks, even with limited data. \item We show that ICK can flexibly capture the patterns of the low-dimensional information without bespoke pre-processing procedures or complex NN structures. \end{itemize} Based on these contributions, we believe ICK is useful in learning from complex \emph{hybrid} data with prior knowledge, especially in remote sensing and spatial statistics.
+Our key results and contributions are: \begin{itemize} [leftmargin=*] \item We analytically show our ICK framework, under reasonable assumptions, is approximately equivalent to sampling from a Gaussian process regression (GPR) model with a composite kernel \emph{a priori}. \item We adopt a sample-then-optimize procedure to ICK to approximate the full posterior distribution of a GP with a composite kernel. \item We show that ICK yields better performance on prediction and forecasting tasks, even with limited data. \item We show that ICK can flexibly capture the patterns of the low-dimensional information without bespoke pre-processing procedures or complex NN structures. \end{itemize}

+Based on these contributions, we believe ICK is useful in learning from complex \emph{hybrid} data with prior knowledge, especially in remote sensing and spatial statistics.